Latest Steps to Fix QuickBooks Error 6000 80

 Condition 1: For Single-user Conditions Only

 If you are using single-user mode, then the solutions for you might differ from the below-mentioned ones.
-The name of the solutions might seem to be similar, but the steps generally differ in both the user’s modes.
+The names of the solutions might seem to be similar, but the steps generally differ in both the user’s modes.
 So, make sure to carry out the solutions listed below:

 Step 1: Use the QuickBooks Company File Diagnostic Tool